Apple's electric vehicle project

 Under Mansfield's direction, Apple is said to be expanding its car project to focus more on autonomous driving systems that would perhaps allow it to partner with or purchase a car manufacturer in the future.
 Apple is now said to be pursuing a two-prong development approach, working both on a car and the software to power it.

 In September of 2015, the Apple Car was upgraded to "committed project" status, meaning Apple is focus even more attention on its development.
-Hiring for the project is expanding to 1,800 employees ahead of a 2019 or 2020 target completion date, but reports suggest Apple may perhaps have some difficulty meeting that goal due to internal strife and organizational changes.
+Hiring for the project is expanding to 1,800 employees ahead of a 2021 target completion date, reports suggest has been pushed back due to internal strife and organizational changes.

 Apple has been searching for a place in the Bay Area where it can begin testing vehicle prototypes, talked with the DMV about vehicle regulations, and has initiated talks with charging station companies, all moves that suggest Apple's interest in a car is serious.
 Apple may team up with an established manufacturer to produce the Apple Car, and while talks with Daimler and BMW fell through, Magna Steyr is thought to be a candidate for partnership.
 Chrysler Fiat is planning to partner up with Google parent company Alphabet for its self-driving cars, and it has said it would also be open to a partnership with Apple.